Boston Fake ID Law FAQs for College and University Students

 Why do I need a lawyer for "just a fake ID"?

-Because the RMV license suspension is automatic and the "Felony" label for forgery is real.
+These are usually felony complaints in Massachusetts.
+Also, a lawyer can help you avoid a record altogether at a clerk magistrate hearing.
+Because the RMV license suspension is automatic and the "felony" label for forgery is real.
 A lawyer’s job is to move the case out of the criminal track and into a "civil" or "diversion" track, protecting your future job prospects and your ability to drive.

 Client Reviews